Central Bank raises fresh doubts about Government’s housing plan

 Regulator says scheme is unlikely to deliver more supply

+Mark Cassidy: he said strong exports last year “masked” a severe decline in domestic economic conditions

-The Central Bank has raised further concerns about the Goverment’s new shared equity loan scheme for struggling home buyers, suggesting it is unlikely to elicit more supply.
+The Central Bank has raised further concerns about the Government’s new shared equity loan scheme for struggling home-buyers, suggesting it is unlikely to elicit more supply.

 The implication being that the initiative could trigger further price inflation.